Looking for sustainable New Year’s Resolutions? Make steps toward an eco-friendly life with these easy ways to go green in 2018!

 Composting is probably one of the best things you can do for the environment.
 What is so great about composting is that it doesn’t require a city program, an honest MRF or a decent market to be successful.
 It is something that you can do literally in your own backyard.
 Instead of contributing to the waste epidemic, the nutrients would be returned to the soil to help the earth.
 It’s a win-win.

 If you have more space, then you can set up bigger piles in your yard using even the most basic materials.
-Get started here or here.
+Learn more about how to compost, even if you live in small spaces.
 If you’re like me and live in a small apartment or have limited space, this DIY vermicomposting system is perfect.
 You can compost large amounts of food with limited space.
 You can stack to take up vertical space vs. horizontal and you can easily find these types of bins on Craigslist.

 6. Reuse Food